Niloo-Khn/CraftnoteMobileUITesting/README.md

      - The project is based on Emulator, by using real device please check the divice name and its host and change them in config.ini file.

-      - The application should be dowload from attachment dont use any other version.
+      - The android application should be in 1.26.2 version.

 INSTALLATION REQUIERMENTS: